mcdonc/idracfanctl/README.rst

 reenabled when the script cannot get temps under control itself or when it is exited.

 Must be run as root.
+Tested only on Linux, not on Windows, although in theory it should work on both.

 The output of ``idracfanctl.py --help`` is::